Ashishhhhuu/Measuring-the-Pulse-of-Prosperity-An-Index-of-Economic-Freedom-Analysis/README.md

+Measuring-the-Pulse-of-Prosperity-An-Index-of-Economic-Freedom-Analysis
-📊 Measuring the Pulse of Prosperity: An Index of Economic Freedom Analysis 🌐 Introduction
+📊 Measuring the Pulse of Prosperity: An Index of Economic Freedom Analysis

+🌐 Introduction

 Economic freedom is the fundamental right of individuals to control their labor and property.
-In economically free societies, people are free to work, produce, consume, and invest however they choose—with minimal government interference, only enough to protect and maintain liberty.
+In economically free societies, people are free to work, produce, consume, and invest however they choose, with minimal interference from government—only enough to protect and maintain liberty.

-Historically, a lack of economic freedom kept billions in poverty.
-Today, due to expanding economic liberty, the world is witnessing unprecedented prosperity.
+Historically, the lack of economic freedom kept billions in poverty and deprivation.
+Today, due to growing economic liberty, the world is seeing unprecedented prosperity.
 The Index of Economic Freedom, published by The Heritage Foundation, measures this progress annually.

-This project presents a comprehensive analysis of the 2022 Index of Economic Freedom, exploring global trends and deriving insights from 12 core indicators across four pillars:
+This project is a comprehensive analysis of the 2022 Index of Economic Freedom, exploring global trends and drawing insights from the 12 core indicators categorized into four pillars:

-🧱 The Four Pillars
-Rule of Law: Property Rights, Government Integrity, Judicial Effectiveness
+Rule of Law (Property Rights, Government Integrity, Judicial Effectiveness)

-Government Size: Government Spending, Tax Burden, Fiscal Health
+Government Size (Spending, Tax Burden, Fiscal Health)

-Regulatory Efficiency: Business Freedom, Labor Freedom, Monetary Freedom
+Regulatory Efficiency (Business Freedom, Labor Freedom, Monetary Freedom)

-Open Markets: Trade Freedom, Investment Freedom, Financial Freedom
+Open Markets (Trade, Investment, Financial Freedom)

 📁 Repository Structure
-Assignments/ → Research assignments & foundational understanding

-Ideation Phase/ → Brainstorming, Empathy Map, Problem Statements

-Requirement Analysis/ → Customer Journey Map, DFDs, Tech stack decisions

-Project Design Phase/ → Proposed solutions & architecture overview

-Project Planning Phase/ → Gantt charts, timelines, resource allocation

-Executable Files/ → Scripts, code, dashboards used for analysis

-Testing/ → Functional and performance test plans

-Documentation & Demo/ → Final reports and demonstration videos

-📌 Objective
+Assignments → Contains related assignments and initial understanding Ideation Phase → Brainstorming, Empathy Map, and Problem Statements Requirement Analysis → Customer Journey Map, DFDs, and tech stack analysis Project Design Phase → Proposed solutions and architectural overview Project Planning Phase → Gantt charts, timelines, and resource planning Project Executable Files → Scripts, code, or dashboards used for analysis Functional and Performance Testing → Test plans and validation reports doc and Demo → Final documentation and demonstration videos 📌 Objective

-To assess how nations rank in economic freedom, uncover what drives prosperity, and offer actionable insights for improving global and national economic policies.
+To assess how various nations rank in terms of economic freedom, understand what contributes to prosperity, and provide actionable insights for improving economic policy.

-🛠️ Tools & Technologies Used
+🛠️ Tools & Technologies (Detailed)

+This project utilizes the following tools across various stages:

-Tool / Technology	Purpose
+Tool / Tech

+Purpose

-Python / R	Data cleaning, transformation, analysis Pandas / dplyr	Data wrangling and manipulation Matplotlib / ggplot2	Custom visualizations
+Python / R

+Data cleaning, transformation, statistical analysis

+Pandas / dplyr

+For data wrangling and tabulation

+Matplotlib / ggplot2

+For creating custom visualizations

-Tableau / Power BI	Interactive dashboards and storyboards Excel	Quick inspection and validation
+Tableau / Power BI

+Interactive dashboards and storyboards

+Excel

+Initial inspection and quick calculations

-Jupyter / Colab	Exploratory data analysis and reporting
+Jupyter / Colab

+Exploratory data analysis and reporting

 📊 Sample Visualization
-Country-wise comparison: Economic Freedom vs. Prosperity Index

-🖼️ (View in Tableau or Power BI Dashboard — link coming soon)
+Here’s an example of a country-wise comparison chart showing economic freedom vs. prosperity index: 📊 Download Tableau Dashboard – Economic Index Insights

-✅ Final Note
-This project aims to spark thoughtful discussions on how economic freedom shapes prosperity.
-We hope it offers valuable insights for policymakers, researchers, and economic strategists worldwide.
+✅ Final Note This project aims to spark thoughtful discussions on how economic freedom shapes nations.
+We hope it provides clarity and insight for policymakers, researchers, and anyone interested in global economic trends.

 👩‍💻 About Me
 Hi!
-I'm Shabolu Ashish, a passionate Data Science undergraduate with a deep interest in analytics, data visualization, and real-world impact through data.
-I enjoy uncovering stories hidden in datasets using Python, Tableau, Power BI, and more.
+I'm Shabolu Ashish, a passionate Data Science undergraduate with a strong interest in data analytics, visualization, and impactful insights.
+I enjoy using tools like Python, Tableau, and Power BI to uncover stories hidden in data.

-📎 Connect with me on LinkedIn
+Connect with me on http://www.linkedin.com/in/ashish-shabolu-58a4442bb to collaborate or explore more projects together!